katherin26/Javascript-Diary/Object-Oriented-Programming/Notes.md

 ### **INHERITANCE**

 ```
-Making all properties and methods of a certain class available to a child class. forming a hierarchical relationship between classes.
+Making all properties and methods of a certain class available to a child class, forming a hierarchical relationship between classes.
 This allows us to reuse common logic and to model real-world relationships.
 ```

 ```